 I love that alternative grains like spelt flour are becoming more widely available now.
 I can find all of the ingredients I need for these cookies at my local supermarket!
+Most of these simple ingredients are available from most local grocery stores.
 You will need:

 - Spelt flour - you can use wholemeal spelt flour or white spelt flour.